 Q: I use a lot of those flushable wipes.
-Recently there has been talk that these clog up drains with Water Corporation asking residents to stop flushing these.
+Recently, there has been talk that these blocked drains with Water Corporation asking residents to stop flushing these.
 Is this true and should I stop using them?

-As Plumbers we see many things stuck in our customers’ drains.
+A: As plumbers we see many things stuck in our customers’ drains.
 Things such as toys, animals or jewellery, and I have even found a set of dentures.
-However flushable wipes are certainly one of the most common items that gets stuck in drains.
+However, flushable wipes are certainly one of the most common items that gets stuck in drains.

 Once a fatberg is in place the drain quickly becomes blocked, and it is often very difficult to remove.
 Mechanical devices like electric eels and water jets must be implemented to try and cut through the blockage.

 If the eel or water jet are unsuccessful, your plumber will be left with no option but to start excavation and remove the blockage by hand.